plaintextaccounting/plaintextaccounting/src/FAQ.md

 Some ways:

 - Document the goal in the account name so it shows up in reports along with the balance.
 Simple.
-- Treat it as a budgeting problem and follow one of the many [[budgeting]] guides. h/ledger's --budget goal report is probably more useful than envelope budgeting here.
+- Treat it as a budgeting problem and follow one of the many [[Budgeting]] guides. h/ledger's --budget goal report is probably more useful than envelope budgeting here.
 - Track it as a (imaginary, self-imposed) liability that you are paying off.
 Sometimes this adds a bit of noise and confusion.
 - Script/build a custom goals report for yourself.